-When you think about criminal record checks the CRB springs to mind, or more correctly now the DBS (Disclosure and Barring Service).
-However, most employers requiring a check aren’t eligible for Standard DBS Checks or Enhanced DBS Checks as they are only intended for particular occupations that work with children or adults who are considered vulnerable.
+When you think about criminal record checks the CRB springs to mind, or, more correctly now, the DBS (Disclosure and Barring Service).
+However, most employers requiring a check aren’t eligible for Standard DBS Checks or Enhanced DBS Checks as these are only intended for particular occupations that work with vulnerable groups, such as children or adults who are considered vulnerable.

-In this blog, we’ll cover the basics of a Basic Criminal Record Check: what it reveals about someone’s criminal history, its implications for job opportunities, and how to apply for one.
+In this blog, we’ll cover the essentials of a Basic Criminal Record Check: what it reveals about someone’s criminal history, its implications for job opportunities, and how to apply for one.

 What is a Basic Criminal Record Check?

 A Basic Criminal Record Check, also known as a Basic Police Check, Basic Disclosure, or Basic CRB, is the lowest level of Disclosure.
-It is not a basic DBS check, but a different level of criminal record check offered by another governing body.
+It’s not a basic DBS check, but a different level of criminal record check offered by another governing body.

-What shows up on a Basic Criminal Record Check?
+What does a Basic Criminal Record Check show?

 A Basic Criminal Record will include details of all current unspent convictions an applicant has on record in the Police National Computer (PNC).